Scaling MLPs: A Tale of Inductive Bias: Experiments

 \subsection{Scaling Laws}

 One of the key mysteries in deep learning is that networks tend to improve in terms of generalization when compute, in the form of parameter count and dataset size, is scaled up.
-Recently it has been observed in several works that the benefits of scale are highly predictable, i.e. generalization performance exhibits a power-law structure when plotted against compute measured in FLOPS \citep{hestness2017deep,hestness2019humanlevel, kaplan2020scaling, Zhai_2022_CVPR}.
-This predictability has even been leveraged to estimate the optimal model before training \citep{hoffmann2022training, openai2023gpt4}.
+Recently it has been observed in several works that the benefits of scale are highly predictable, i.e. generalization performance exhibits a power-law structure when plotted against compute measured in FLOPS \citep{rosenfeld2020a, hestness2017deep,hestness2019humanlevel, kaplan2020scaling, Zhai_2022_CVPR}.
+The functional form has recently been further refined \citep{caballero2023broken}.
+The predictable nature of test performance has even been leveraged to estimate the optimal model before training \citep{hoffmann2022training, openai2023gpt4}.
 In order to understand this important characteristic of deep learning theoretically, it is important to analyze whether MLPs exhibit similar properties.

 \paragraph{Compute.} Following \citet{OPENAI_2018} we define the computational cost $C$ incurred from training a model $f$ on $N$ examples for $T$ epochs as

 where $\text{FLOP}(f)$ denotes the number of FLOPs needed to complete the forward pass of $f$ for a single example.
 We note that the number of parameters $P$ present in $f$ enters this equation implicitly in the form of $\text{FLOP}(f) \propto P$.
 Observe that a given level of compute can be achieved in different ways, i.e. using more parameters $P$, training on more examples $N$, or training for a longer time $T$.
 When allocating a given level of compute optimally, it is observed that for convolutional and transformer-based architectures, the test error $E(C)$ as a function of compute behaves as a power-law